storacha/specs/invocation.md

 # 0 Abstract

-UCAN Execution defines a format for expressing the intention to execute delegated UCAN capabilities, the attested receipts from an execution, and how to extend computation via promise pipelining.
+UCAN Invocation defines a format for expressing the intention to execute delegated UCAN capabilities, the attested receipts from an execution, and how to extend computation via promise pipelining.

 > This is based on [UCAN invocation] specification, altering it slightly in order to make tasks self-contained as discussed in [#6](https://github.com/ucan-wg/invocation/issues/6)